Children in Rome: on own

 • Catacombs (indoors): every day of the week there is an open catacomb, just check their websites (for instance San Sebastiano or San Callisto).
 Despite being ancient Christian cemeteries, they are not gloomy and usually fascinate children with their underground tunnels and little engraved symbols similar to their own drawings!
 If the weather allows it, you can plan a short excursion to the Appian Way where these catacombs are located and have a picnic on the grass.

 • Climb St. Peter’s Dome!
 Don’t tell your children there are 551 steps to reach the top of the highest dome in Italy, but let them count the steps one after another!
-They’ll love it and they (and you!) will enjoy the breathtaking view from there
+They’ll love it and the whole family can enjoy the breathtaking view from there

 • A theme park dedicated to ancient Rome has been opened in July 2020, it’s called Roma World and it can be reached by shuttle from EUR Palasport metro B stop.

 • The School of Gladiators: a gladiator instructor of the Gruppo Storico Romano will teach you how to fight with wooden swords and will train you.
-Dressed in a gladiator tunic, you will learn the basic techniques of gladiatorial fighting and take part in a gladiatorial combat.
-This is also the opportunity to ask any question about the gladiator life and to touch good replicas of the weapons they used.
-You will come away with amazing photos of a unique experience taking a leap into history!
+Wearing a gladiator tunic, you will learn the basic techniques of gladiatorial fighting and take part in a combat.
+This is also the opportunity to ask any question about gladiators’ life and to touch good replicas of their weapons.
+You will leave with amazing photos of a unique experience taking a leap into history!

 Teens.

-Chose the suitable activities of the previous lists (for instance, the school of the gladiator usually appeals at any age, even dads like it!) and here you have some extra ideas:
+Chose the suitable activities of the previous lists (for instance, the school of gladiators usually appeals at any age, even dads like it!) and here you have some extra ideas:

 • Capuchin Friars Crypt (indoors): not far from the Spanish Steps and Trevi fountain there is a creepy ghostly crypt that teenagers usually find fascinating: five little rooms used as a cemetery and praying chapels by the Franciscan monks are completely decorated with the real bones of the deceased friars!
 The surreal atmosphere should not distract from the miraculous preservation of the bones and the spiritual significance of this unusual decoration.

-• The Museum of Video Games: Vigamus is a small museum, but the selection of vintage video games is amazing and you can try them all.
+• The Museum of Video Games: GAMM is a new museum in town, close to the train station.
+The selection of vintage video games is amazing and you can try them all.
 Videogames are part of contemporary culture and art, therefore learning about their evolution can be a break from all the “ancient stuff” and “church stuff” your kids will be exposed to during a trip in Italy…

 • A day at the beach (outdoors): if your teens love the seaside, you can treat them with a day at the beach.
-The sea around Rome is not spectacular, but beaches are fun!
+The sea water near Rome is not spectacular, but beaches are fun!
 You can eat fresh fish, play beach volley, meet new friends and wait for a sunset drink or a night of dancing!
-As I’ve often been told by foreign friends, no trip to Italy is complete without a day on the beach, such is its unique atmosphere!
+As I’ve often been told by foreign friends, no trip to Italy is complete without a day at the beach!
 The closest beach is Ostia Lido, which might be a nice relaxing time after a visit to the excavations in Ancient Ostia.
 Otherwise you can pick from Santa Marinella, Fregene, Anzio, Nettuno or the clean waters in Circeo National Park.

 Last part of this blog post is what we can do for you during your stay in Rome with young travellers: tours, activities and experiences tailored on these age ranges are collected here.